IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-userid.rst.txt

 * #aimos_synopsys-guest

-All IBM users who are not in the IBM Research Division, or users who are external to IBM,  will need to send a request to join email to Lorraine Herger (herger@us.bm.com).
+All IBM users who are not in the IBM Research Division, or users who are external to IBM,  will need to send a request to join email to Mickey Song (msong@us.bm.com).

 .. _how-to-login: